 Many benefits will accrue to our people once they learn to live this passage as a discipline.
-It will lead to a true global body, and and all the benefits which accrue to Yeshua’s name as a result.
-This act in service and praise of His name will please Him very much.
+It will lead to a true global body, and Yeshua’s name will be glorified.
+This will please Yahweh very much.

 The key to understanding Yeshua’s model is to realize that it is built on dedicated volunteerism and involvement among the people.
 Each person must give of his time and his money as well as he is able, or Yeshua’s body will not be healthy, just as any human body would be sick if it’s limbs and organs did not do all they could for the overall health of the body.

 In the Melchizedekian order, leadership is selected based on respect in the community.
 Ideally, the more one volunteers and serves, the more influence and respect one earns, both with the congregation, and in the outside community.